HappyMaxxx/SpendSense/README.md

 - **Port conflicts**: Ensure ports `8000`, `27017`, `6379`, and `5555` are free.
 Check with `sudo netstat -tuln | grep <port>`.
 - **PostgreSQL connection issues**: Verify the `DATABASE_URL` in the `.env` file matches the PostgreSQL service name (`db`) and database name (`finance_tracker`).
+- **Telegram bot issues**: If using the optional Telegram bot, ensure the `TELEGRAM_BOT_TOKEN` is correctly set in the `.env` file and that the bot is properly registered with BotFather.
+If the bot fails to start, it will not affect the core web application.
 - **Celery issues**: Ensure the `CELERY_BROKER_URL` in the `.env` file is set to `redis://redis:6379/0`.
 - **Docker permissions**: On Linux, if you encounter permission errors, add your user to the Docker group: `sudo usermod -aG docker $USER`.